ka-cyber/tikuos-information-aware/README.md

 5. that CardioFusion/APC-RLNC are fully integrated into TikuOS hardware;
 6. that host-model results establish superiority on a board.

-The plausible systems contribution is narrower: a **tiny, bounded, generic OS contract for application-provided expected marginal utility**, with explicit correctness semantics and a measurable failure boundary.
+The systems question explored here is narrower: a **tiny, bounded, generic OS contract for application-provided expected marginal utility**, with explicit correctness semantics and a measurable failure boundary.